Railstars/OpenLCB/README.txt

  * Memory hoggish.
 Lots of opportunities to condense memory usage.
  * Inconsistent use of * and & paradigms for passing parameters by reference.
 Really?
 Who cares?
  * Many, many bugs to squash.

+BUGS:
+ * Currently, no transport-layer messages (PCER, datagrams, etc) are transmitted between virtual nodes.
+This is a very large problem, that requires careful attention.